opencarecc/opencareMakerPlaybook/is_there_a_process_i_can_follow.md

 *For more info on how to build a prototype you can refer to the  [next part of the chapter](what_kind_of_technologies_can_i_use.md)*

 ***Test -*** This is possibly the most important and too often forgotten phase of the whole process.
-Once you have a working prototype in your hands you are only at the beginning of your trip.
-Now, go out and test it
+Once you have a working prototype in your hands you are only at the beginning of your trip. *Now, go out and test it!*

-* in every possible condition!
+* In every possible condition!
-* with any possible users!
+* With any possible users!

 Testing is not easy, it requires time and logistics to organize the testing sessions, experience in talking to people, and improvisation so that you can **make any of the interviews useful for your research**.